Pshy0/pshy_merge/README.md

 - [ ] Make an emoji rate limit (to prevent abuses).

 For v0.5:
-- [x] Create an user guide (outside of the !help command) for the basic modules.
-- [ ] Create an user guide for the anticheat.
-- [ ] Add commands to be sure every features of the basic scripts are accessible.
+- [ ] Add commands to give/remove permissions.
-	- [ ] To toggle the fcplatform.
-	- [ ] To give/remove a permission.
-- [ ] Add color as a valid command parameter.
 - [ ] Implement the color parameter where it can be useful.

 For v0.6: